OpenChargingKiosk/FC-USB-Tester-OLED-Backpack/README.md

 FC-USB-Tester-OLED-Backpack
 ===========================
-This is the source code for the USB Tester OLED Backpack
+This is the source code for the USB Tester OLED Backpack.
+It lets you measure the current and voltage of a USB port or cable.
+This shows you the charging rate, and can help you figure out if cables or USB ports are not working well.

-Which can be found at:
+This item can be purchased as a kit, a finished unit, or built yourself!

 https://www.tindie.com/shops/FriedCircuits/

 To compile this code you will need the following libraries:
 ===========================